Difference Between HRM and HRD

 HRM vs HRD

-HRM stands for human resource management and is responsible for ensuring that a particular organisation’s employees work enthusiastically and adequately for the organisation.
+HRM stands for human resource management and ensures that a particular organisation’s employees work enthusiastically and adequately for the organisation.

 It works to make sure an employee’s work performance is maximised.
-The HRM people have to manage employee’s various activities since they are responsible for the production and development of all products of that organisation.
+The HRM people have to manage employees’ various activities since they are responsible for producing and developing that organisation’s products.
 The concept of HRM started in the 18th century.

 HRD stands for human resource development.
 The sole focus of this department is on the training and development management of an organisation’s employees.
-It focuses on tasks such as employee training, mentoring, performance and career development, etc. HRD comes under HRM.
+It focuses on employee training, mentoring, performance and career development, etc. HRD comes under HRM.

 Comparison Table